 Trustees of pension plans have many responsibilities, including basic duties such as ensuring that a plan document exists and that the plan meets all legal and regulatory requirements.

-How can pension trustees spot and prevent fraud?
+How can trustees spot and prevent pension plan fraud?

 To answer that question, let’s look at some of the fraudulent tactics that have been used against pension plans in the past.

 How can participants commit fraud, you ask?
 There are actually several ways.
 First, an insider might change records to show that a participant is entitled to a greater benefit than would otherwise be available according to the plan document.
 This could be accomplished by altering compensation or service records.